-In addition to programming, Symplicity Insight ® is a tool that the Center for Student Success uses to communicate with students and instructors about issues that may be affecting student success.
+In addition to programming, LionTrax is a tool that the Center for Student Success uses to communicate with students and instructors about issues that may be affecting student success.

-When an instructor submits a CARE Report, the student will receive an email to let him/her know what the general issue is in the course for which they receive an alert; this gives students the opportunity to take some action to increase their chances of success.
-Academic advisors are sent a copy of the CARE Report and are yet another means of support to students who are having difficulty.
-Students are urged to speak with their instructor, academic advisor, and/or to seek other assistance.
-Of course, students are always welcome to visit the CSS office if they have questions or concerns about the CARE Reports they receive.
+When an instructor submits a LionTrax Alert, the Center for Student Success will work with advisors, other instructors, coaches, and Student Life staff to reach out the student.
+This gives students the opportunity to take action to increase their chances of success.
+Students are urged to speak with their instructor, academic advisor and/or seek other assistance.
+Of course, students are always welcome to visit the CSS office if they have questions or concerns about the LionTrax Alert they receive.